+backdrop of coercive constraints (when cigarettes are consensually adopted as de facto currency in a prison economy, the adoption is at one level consensual; but of course it is profoundly shaped by pervasive, coercive constraints on possession and exchange, which forbid most uses of outside money).
 And both the distinction between polycentric and directive orders, and that between emergent and intentional orders, are really differences of degree, with many intermediate shades and borderline cases rather than clean categorical breaks.
 Participants can exercise greater or lesser degrees of autonomy in selecting and vetting their courses of action; the gap between micro-scale intentions and the macro-scale pattern that results may be more or less wide of a gap.

 It is important to understand each of these three distinctions as interrelated but analytically distinct pairs of categories - but they tend to coincide in fact often enough that they might be mistaken as indistinguishable in concept.
 Notably, when libertarians contrast open networks of market exchange with economic planning and allocation by governments, they are contrasting socioeconomic orders that differ along all of our three dimensions: governmental allocation is legally enforced, coordinated by requirements from a designated authority, and consciously designed to achieve a predetermined set of policy goals; whereas free markets produce organic structures which are the product of consensual agreements, which are participatory in character (without a fixed center of authority), and develop an emergent structure that the parties to the exchange did not consciously set out to create.
 The question, then, is which of these differences we should treat as definitive of spontaneous order.
-Havek himself was fairly consistent when he attempted formal definitions of "spontaneous order" - as we have seen above, he defined it in terms of emergent coordination, with a noticeable gap between micro-intentions and macro-patterns, and often recurring to Ferguson's "results of human action but not of human design."
-But Hayek also constantly characterizes spontaneous orders by contrast with "constructed" orders that he defined in terms of monocentric authority, simply equating them with "polycentric" orders which are "not made by anybody"22 as opposed to order "which has been made by somebody putting the elements of a set in their places or directing their movements" (1973, 37).
-His application of the concept in discussing free-market processes consistently contrasted their healthy, unimpeded ordering process with purposive "interference" or "intervention," which are both monocentric and paradigmatically backed by the coercive power of government, 23 and in general closely linked it with cases
+Hayek himself was fairly consistent when he attempted formal definitions of "spontaneous order" - as we have seen above, he defined it in terms of emergent coordination, with a noticeable gap between micro-intentions and macro-patterns, and often recurring to Ferguson's "results of human action but not of human design."
+But Hayek also constantly characterizes spontaneous orders by contrast with "constructed" orders that he defined in terms of monocentric authority, simply equating them with "polycentric" orders which are "not made by anybody"24 as opposed to order "which has been made by somebody putting the elements of a set in their places or directing their movements" (1973, 37).
+His application of the concept in discussing free-market processes consistently contrasted their healthy, unimpeded ordering process with purposive "interference" or "intervention," which are both monocentric and

-22 Hayek (1964) ¶ 8.
+24 Hayek (1964) ¶ 8.
 Ibid. ¶ 9 explicitly characterizes such orders as "polycentric," placing the term in quotes apparently because he is taking it from Polanyi.
 Hayek (1973) tells us that "The spontaneous order which we call a society also need not have such sharp boundaries as an organization will usually possess.
 There will often be a nucleus, or several nuclei, of more closely related individuals occupying a central position in a more loosely connected but more extensive order" (47, emphasis added).

-Hayek of course recognizes that monocentric orders (characterized as taxis, "organization," or "constructed order") may be consensually organized - in firms, families, associations, or other nuclei of social organization.
-But in the normative use of spontaneous order concepts, the point of contrast is hardly ever with constructed order kept within these relatively narrow bounds, but rather purposive "interventions" or "corrections," inspired by a totalistic and politicized form of constructed order, coercively "interfering" with a healthy spontaneous order.
-Thus Hayek sometimes, and later writers often, write as if it were a matter of a simple alternative between polycentricity and coercion, rather than treating the polycentric-monocentric and consensual-coercive distinctions as cross-cutting.
-Thus, in his discussion of planning and where the consensuality of the transaction was at least as important as its emergent properties or participatory context.
+paradigmatically backed by the coercive power of government,25 and in general closely linked it with cases where the consensuality of the transaction was at least as important as its emergent properties or participatory context.
 In any case, both later Hayekian scholars and popular writing have repeatedly used "spontaneous order" indifferently to refer to orders that are "spontaneous" in any of our three senses or all of 'em; or have equivocated between different senses of "spontaneous" from one statement to the next.